Copycat Panera Chicken Noodle Soup

 - 2 bay leaves

-- 2 cups uncooked egg noodles (use gluten-free, if necessary)
+- 2 cups uncooked egg noodles (use gluten-free noodles for gluten-free diets)

 Instructions